devuri/wpframework/docs/src/customization/constants.md

 ### Using `configs/config.php`

-The `config.php` file in the Raydium Framework is a dedicated space for defining additional [application constants](../reference/app-constants) and customizing your WordPress application settings.
+ While you can still add custom constants to your `wp-config.php` file just as you would with a standard setup, the `config.php` file in the Raydium Framework is a dedicated space for defining additional [application constants](../reference/app-constants) and customizing your WordPress application settings.
 This flexibility allows you to tailor application behavior, aligning it with specific requirements.

 For constants that extend beyond the foundational setups provided by Raydium and the `.env` file, you can use the `configs/config.php` file.